Random Image From Archive – Mount Madison, New Hampshire

 Leaf Drop – Thornton, New Hampshire

-Five images from the month of November – November in the White Mountains is unlike any other month.
+Scenes of November, New Hampshire – November in the White Mountains is unlike any other month.
 For a short period of time during this month, in between leaf peeping and ski season, the region is comparable to a ghost town.
 And as a photographer, I like this time of year because I can move around the White Mountains without getting in the way of others who are visiting the region.

 If you have followed my work for any length of time, you know that my monthly shooting schedule is planned out in advance.
 For this month, seventy percent of shooting was very local and focused on one of the old hill farming communities in the area.